quilin/Jamq.Client/README.md

 ## Reasoning

-This wrapper has been written as a high level wrapper over standard RabbitMQ.Client package.
+This library has started as a high level wrapper over standard RabbitMQ.Client package.
 The reasoning behind it is that every time I came into a new company, same thing has to be done over and over again - add some encoding/decoding, enrich messages with OpenTelemetry (or more usual - custom Correlation token implementation), do some DI stuff etc. Same goes for using Kafka.
 Of course, one could use MassTransit, but it brings the terrible topology and contract conventions with it that in order to support the whole "forget about transport" mindset.
+In case you need something in-between the librdkafka and full-scale framework, you will find yourself in a deficite situation.

 ## When use it?

-- When you need to go with a quick start with RabbitMQ without thinking of connections, channels, robustness, encoding and decoding and etc.
+- When you need to go with a quick start with RabbitMQ/Kafka without thinking of connections, channels, robustness, encoding and decoding etc
-- When you need RabbitMQ library and not MessageBus framework
+- When you need RabbitMQ/Kafka library and not MessageBus framework
-- When you need easy and familiar way of managing the pipelines of producers and consumers like in usual dotnet core applications.
+- When you need easy and familiar way of managing the pipelines of producers and consumers like in usual dotnet core applications
-- When you need to be able to unit test your RabbitMQ interaction
+- When you need to be able to unit test your MQ interaction

 ## How to use it?